UCSBCarpentry/2022-10-11-ucsb-spreadsheets/_episodes/03-dates-as-data.md

 are different ways of formatting the same date.

 Different countries also write dates differently.
 If you are in the UK or Brazil, for example, you will interpret the date above as the 7th day of December, however a researcher from the US will interpret the same entry as the 12th day of July.
-This regional variation is handled automatically by your spreadsheet program so that when you are typing in dates they appear as you would expect.
-If you try to type in a US format date into a UK or BR version of Excel, it may or may not be treated as a date.

-This regional variation is one good reason to treat dates, not as a single data point, but as three distinct pieces of data.
+For Google Sheets, you may adjust the time and locale settings accordingly.
+But imagine you are working on a project with multiple collaborators from different countries.
+You can always define rules for data entry, but an easier way to prevent any future issues with dates is to treat them not as a single data point, but as three distinct pieces of data.
 Separating dates into their component parts will avoid this confusion, while also giving the added benefit of allowing you to compare, for example data collected in January of multiple years with data collected in February of multiple years.